Gil Shwed: Acknowledgments

-In 2002, Shwed appeared on the front cover of Forbes’ Billionaires issue.

-He received an honorary Doctor of Science from the Technion – Israel Institute of Technology, which he received in June 2005.
+He received an honorary doctorate from the Technion – Israel Institute of Technology in June 2005.

-He was acknowledged by the World Economic Forum's Global Leader for Tomorrow as one of the world's 100 top young leaders, due to his commitment to public affairs and leadership in areas beyond immediate professional interests.
-In addition, in 2002, Shwed received the Academy of Achievement's Golden Plate Award at a ceremony in Dublin, Ireland, for his innovative contribution to business and technology.
+In 2002, Shwed received the Academy of Achievement's Golden Plate Award at a ceremony in Dublin, Ireland, for his innovative contribution to business and technology.

-Shwed received the Israel-America Chambers of Commerce Industry Award on behalf of Check Point Software Technologies, for companies who demonstrate entrepreneurial abilities and excellence in the field of advanced technologies.

-In 2010, Shwed was recognized as the Ernst & Young Entrepreneur of the Year in Israel.

 Globes honored Shwed as their "Person of the Year" in 2014.
-In September 2017, Shwed was ranked 12th in TheMarker Magazine list.

 In 2018, Shwed was the recipient of the first-ever Israel Prize in technology.